Converting A Shed Into A Chicken Coop

 https://simplelivingcountrygal.com/how-to-free-range-chickens-in-your-garden/

-When you build your coop it is important to make sure you have enough room for all your birds to prevent hen-pecking.
+When you build your coop, it is important to make sure you have enough room for all your birds to prevent hen pecking in your flock.
+A good rule of thumb is this:

-For us, an old doggie door was perfect, and we installed it in the back corner of the coop.
-This allows me to easily close things off at night keeping any nocturnal predators out and away from our precious flock.
+An old doggie door was perfect for our setup, and we installed it in the back corner of the coop.
+This allows me to easily close things off at night, keeping any nocturnal predators out and away from our precious flock.

 Here is a step by step guide to converting a shed into a coop.